GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 ```shell
 npm install
 ```
-- Open the downloaded [sample project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) and navigate to `oxd-node-demo` directory inside the project.
+- Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) and navigate to `oxd-node-demo` directory inside the project.

 - The port number for this application to run can be set in "properties.js" file, which you can use to run this application in any free port.
 By default the port number is set to "5053" which we will assume as the port number of this application for further parts of this documentation.